El Arnab: Rules

 To begin the game, the player takes all the seeds from the pit at the upper left corner of the rows, and relay-sows them counterclockwise.
 Sowing also includes the stores.

 This relay sowing (and thus the game itself) never ends; it is meant to be just a pastime.
 It happens that every 27 circuits of the board, the board goes back to its initial setup.

 In his 1925 article R. Davies stated that the pattern repeats every 26 circuits; but he miscounted.
-His informant, an elderly Arab, seems to have been aware of this; when Davies said he counted 26 the informant made a joke that apparently went over Davies' head.
+His informant, an elderly Arab, seems to have been aware of this; when Davies said he counted 26 the informant made a joke that apparently went over Davies' head ('Ah, a skilled player could do it in less.').